josephlee3454/learning-journal/README.md

 # Growth mindset
-- the ability to mentally adapt and overcome obstacles that you might encounter while learning new skills
+- The ability to mentally **adapt and overcome** obstacles that you might encounter while learning new skills

 Ways to stay in the growth mindset